DARSHVAISHNANI/DARSH_ROHAN/README.md

 # DARSH_ROHAN
-repository is created for miniproject and if get success then we will continue it.
+repository is created for miniproject.